Skip to main content

 Therefore, if you have 12345 under days, it means that this schedule is relevant for all weekdays, but not the weekend.
 If you have 67 under days the schedule is available on Saturdays and Sundays.

-Arrival: the time your flight will arrive
+Arrival: the time your flight will arrive at the destination airport.

-Flight: your flight number
+Flight: your flight number.

-Plane: the model of the plane flying
+Plane: the model of the plane flying.

-Dimensions: maximum dimensions possible for shipping cargo
+Dimensions: maximum dimensions possible for shipping cargo.

-Type: whether the plane is a narrow or wide body
+Type: whether the plane is a narrow or wide body.

 Validity: when the shown schedule is valid from and until.

-4. Using schedules when searching for rates
+4. Using schedules when searching for static rates

-Don’t worry about losing your previous information, when you go back to the rates search results page, you will still be able to see the flight details previously entered.
+Don’t worry about losing your previous information, when you go back to the static rates search results page, you will still be able to see the flight details previously entered.

 Not sure where to send your shipment?
 Click here to view how to use our Airport Maps tool to see the closest airports to your destination.